 With the Édifice Wilder – Espace danse, a new era has arrived: we have brand new spaces specifically designed for dance and want to make the best use of them!
 After consulting local dance artists about their wishes and expectations, we have decided to offer the possibility of giving access to creative or rehearsal space.
 We believe that the mission of a presenter is above all to make possible the encounter between the artists and the audience.
 But in the end, there is also a necessity for the creative process to take place under conditions that favour innovation.
-Our residency and research projects enable us to keep to develop a deeper relationship with artists, and take three different forms: Studio Libre, Habitations, and an artist-in-residence programme.
+Our residency and research projects enable us to keep to develop a deeper relationship with artists, and take several different forms: Habitations and our artist-in-residence programme.